-Goal 3: Support the development of environments that foster innovation.
-Urgency Level Lead Collaborative Potential 3.1 Encourage mixed-used development to foster an environment of live-work-play.
+Urgency Collaborative Goal 3: Support the development of environments that foster innovation.
+Level Lead Potential 3.1 Encourage mixed-used development to foster an environment of live-work-play.
 Low Local High 3.2 Support the development of business incubators in the Region.
 High Partners High 3.3 Encourage and support major institutions and businesses to foster and invest in an innovative practices.
 High Partners High 3.4 Establish agricultural innovation education/trade programs at the Region's high school and trade schools.
 Moderate Partners Moderate 3.5 Introduce and/or grow the concept of innovation in the Region's school districts.
 Moderate Partners Moderate 3.6 Encourage innovation in municipal government.
 Moderate Local Moderate 3.7 Coordinate efforts among municipalities to determine best types of innovation hubs for different locations throughout the Region to ensure that the Region's communities are working collaboratively instead of competing for opportunities.
-Moderate RiverCOG Moderate 3.8 Improve access to and collaboration with the Region's community colleges and technical schools.
-Low Partners Moderate 3.9 Encourage, via legislative initiatives and/or financial incentives, the development of a modern high-quality digital communication network, with true 5G cellular coverage throughout the area, and broadband download speeds greater than 1Gbps.
-Moderate State & Partners Moderate
+Moderate RiverCOG Moderate